JordanLCole/Rock-Paper-Scissors/README.md

-# Rock-Paper-Scissors
+# RPS_Brutal
-This is the game rock, paper, scissors.
+Rock, Paper, Scissors in the Console